Revision Shoulder Replacement

 - In cases of chronic infections, components may need to be replaced.

 - Care is taken to protect muscular and neurovascular structures whose positions may be altered because of the previous surgery.

 Potential risks and complications that may occur following shoulder hemiarthroplasty include infection, instability, fractures of the humerus or scapula, shoulder stiffness, and damage to the blood vessels and nerves.

-If you would like additional information on shoulder treatments or to learn more about revision shoulder replacement, please contact the office of Dr. Okoroha, shoulder surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like additional information on shoulder treatments or to learn more about revision shoulder replacement, please contact the office of Dr. Okoroha, shoulder surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.